piascikj/imdone/README.md

 Features
 ----
+- Now supports code style comments like `// FIXME: this is really broken` in code files
-- Create tasks in any text file using markdown link syntax
+- Create tasks in any text file using markdown link syntax like `[Finish the latest blog post](doing:0)`
 - Sort tasks and move them between lists using drag and drop
 - Select and move multiple tasks at once
 - Reorder lists